Contest: The Internet Archive is Looking For Creative Short Films Made By You! - Internet Archive Blogs

 Public Domain Day is a celebration of all the rich content that will be newly available to the public free of copyright restrictions from the year 1925.
 We want artists to use this newly available content to create short films that contain content from the archive’s collection from 1925.
 The uploaded videos will be judged and prizes of up to $1500 awarded!!
 (Please see details below)

 Winners will be announced and shown at the virtual Public Domain Day Celebration on December 17th at 3pm Pacific (registration opens soon), and we will introduce the artists.
+All other participating videos will be added to a Public Domain Day Art Collection on archive.org and featured in a blog entry in January of 2021.

 Here are a few examples of some of the rich content that is now available for you to use: